How Students Learn

 Take a moment to write down some ideas about what you just read.

 What is the difference between these two approaches?
 Which approach do you think is more likely to result in an effective class?
-After you’ve given this some thought, let’s dig into this conversation a bit and then see what the research has to say that might help new instructors like Micaela and Kiara plan their approach to teaching.
+After you’ve given this some thought, let’s dig into this conversation a bit and then see how the research on human learning might help new instructors like Micaela and Kiara plan their approach to teaching.

 The Most Effective Way to Approach Teaching